tpo/lxc0.8-hooks/README.md

 [lxc](https://github.com/lxc/lxc) 0.8 does not allow you to hook into a container and execute scripts at certain points in its lifecycle.

-Ubuntu has backported this facility for it's lxc 0.8, however Debian did not.
+Ubuntu has backported this facility for its lxc 0.8, however Debian did not.

 lxc0.8-hooks is a simple wrapper around lxc-start and lxc-stop that